-The City of Canterbury is a great size and easily walkable in a day.
-However, you’ll struggle to pull yourselves away from the charming boutiques, quaint tea shops and the alluring old English pubs (it has something for everyone).
+The Cathedral City of Canterbury in the heart of Kent is perfect for a day trip of culture.
+It’s straightforward to stroll around and enjoy all the city sights during your one-day visit.
+However, I’m sure you’ll struggle to pull yourselves away from the charming boutiques, quaint tea shops and the alluring old English pubs.

 An interesting read

 If you're intrigued by Kent's weird and wonderful history, or all unusual stories around the county, then take a peek at "Kent's Strangest Tales".